C# 8: Nullable Reference Types

 ValueCannotBeNull(value3); // ok

-The compiler understands conditional constructs and can infer that a nullable value is not nullable in some sections of the code.
-For instance, when you use if (value != null) the compiler understands the value is not null in the if block:
+The compiler understands conditional constructs and can infer that a nullable value is not null in certain code paths.
+For example, inside an if (value != null) block, the compiler knows the value is not null:

 C#